alinocco/intourist-telegram-bot/README.md

 Intourist Telegram Bot is a bot to view tours' schedule, reserve a tour and make payments.
 The core funcionality will be focused on payment processing.
 Then I want to track all the info in DB (preferably PostgreSQL).
 Also I would love to figure out: Admin Panel for setting the schedule, checking reservasions and payments, and probably configure it with Trello (a current tool for tracking our signed up clients).

 ## Development Steps
-* Set up a basic echo bot to understand the Telegram Bot package.
+- [x] Set up a basic echo bot to understand the Telegram Bot package
-* Set up a test payment bot to understand the logic of payments.
+- [x] Set up a test payment bot to understand the logic of payments
+- [ ] Define the scope of work: web app / mobile app / telegram bot with trello integration
+- [ ] Design architecture and DB
-* Decide the tools for Web side of application: Django, FastAPI, or custom solution.
-Most likely, it will be Django because of its access to Admin Panel available out-of-the-box.
+- [ ] Decide the tools for Web side of application: Django, FastAPI, or custom solution.
+Most likely, it will be Django because of its access to Admin Panel available out-of-the-box
-* Implement the chosen framework project with existing Telegram Bot code.
+- [ ] Implement the chosen framework project with existing Telegram Bot code
-* Implement proper admin panel.
+- [ ] Implement proper admin panel
-* Provide integration with Trello to track clients/reservations/payments.
+- [ ] Provide integration with Trello to track clients/reservations/payments

 ## Setup